DOI10.47051/CTUE6496

 Spanish common names: Culebra cafetera amazónica, viejita amazónica, serpiente de Hudson.

 Recognition: ♂♂ 49.4 cmMaximum distance from the snout to the tip of the tail. ♀♀ 42.7 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=33.8 cm..1 In Amazonian Ecuador, the Hudson’s Coffee-Snake can be distinguished from other snakes by having a strong white nuchal band that covers the parietal scales and part of the frontal scale.
+Snout–vent length=33.8 cm..1 Ninia hudsoni can be distinguished from other snakes by having a strong white nuchal band that covers the parietal scales and part of the frontal scale.
 In some specimens, the white nuchal band can reach the last supralabial scales (sixth or seventh).
-Typically, Ninia hudsoni exhibits blackish dorsal surfaces, strongly-keeled dorsal scales, and immaculate white ventral surfaces, except the posterior half of tail, which is brown-dusted.2,3 However, there are records of albinism in this species,3 in which individuals exhibit a cream rosaceous dorsal coloration.
+Typically, Ninia hudsoni exhibits blackish dorsal surfaces, strongly-keeled dorsal scales, and immaculate white ventral surfaces, except the posterior half of the tail, which is brown-dusted.2,3 However, there are records of albinism in this species,3 in which individuals exhibit a cream rosaceous dorsal coloration.
 Individuals of N. hudsoni are the largest among South American coffee snakes, as well as those having the most conspicuous and extended nuchal band.
-Among Ecuadorian snakes, Atractus occipitoalbus resembles N. hudsoni, however, this snake can be distinguished by having smooth dorsal scales and dark ventral surfaces.4
+Among Ecuadorian snakes, Atractus occipitoalbus resembles N. hudsoni; however, this snake can be distinguished by having smooth dorsal scales and dark ventral surfaces.4

 Figure showing variation among individuals of Ninia hudsoni

-Figure 1: Individuals of Ninia hudsoni from Tamandúa Reserve, Pastaza province, Ecuador. ad=adult, j=juvenile.
+Figure 1: Individuals of Ninia hudsoni from Tamandúa Reserve, Pastaza province, Ecuador. j=juvenile.

-Natural history: RareTotal average number of reported observations per locality less than ten. to locally frequentRecorded weekly in densities below five individuals per locality..
-Ninia hudsoni is a terrestrial, semi-fossorial (living underground and at ground level), nocturnal snake with occasional diurnal and crepuscular activity.5,6 This snake inhabits both well-preserved evergreen forests as well as transformed habitats such as plantations, pastures, and rural gardens.5,6 Individuals are usually found active on the forest floor during the night, but some have been found hidden under fallen palm fronds during the day.4 They are harmless and docile snakes, however, during handling, individuals can exhibit anti-predator displays such as hiding the head under body coils, crouching, and cloacal discharges.
+Natural history: Ninia hudsoni is a terrestrial, semi-fossorial, and nocturnal snake with occasional diurnal and crepuscular activity.5,6 This species inhabits both well-preserved evergreen forests as well as transformed habitats such as plantations, pastures, and rural gardens.5,6 Individuals are usually found active on the forest floor during the night, but some have been found hidden under fallen palm fronds during the day.4 They are harmless and docile snakes.
+However, during handling, individuals can exhibit anti-predator behaviors such as hiding the head under body coils, crouching, and cloacal discharges.
 Currently, basic biological features such as diet, reproductive cycle, and ecological interactions remain largely unknown for this species.
-A female from Sumaco Volcano, Ecuador, laid a clutch of 2 eggs that hatched after a 3-month incubation period.7 There are records of Amazon Coffee-Snakes being preyed upon by other snakes, including Micrurus ortoni8 and a juvenile of Clelia clelia.9 It is expected that, like its congeners, N. hudsoni probably feeds on snails, slugs, earthworms, and leeches.10,11
+A female from Sumaco Volcano, Ecuador, laid a clutch of 2 eggs that hatched after a 3-month incubation period.7 There are records of Amazon Coffee-Snakes being preyed upon by other snakes, including by Micrurus ortoni8 and by a juvenile of Clelia clelia.9 It is expected that, like its congeners, N. hudsoni probably feeds on snails, slugs, earthworms, and leeches.10,11

 Reader support helps us keep the Reptiles of Ecuador book 100% free.